Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Posting breaks down into linking your X account and then sending the prompt that ships the post.
 Four steps, plus an optional fifth for scheduling.

-Step 1: Connect Your X Account in Blotato
+Step 1: Connect your X account

 Sign in to Blotato, head to Settings, and add your X account under social platforms.
 Click “Login with Twitter,” authorize Blotato, and the account is linked.
 Blotato handles the X authentication, so you never create a developer account or generate API v2 keys yourself.
 That single connection is what lets Claude Code publish later without any OAuth on your end.